jluchman/domin/README.md

 -------------------------------------------------------------------------------------
 -more-
 ```
-Conditional dominance statistics are computed as the average incremental contributions to the
-overall model fit statistic an independent variable makes within a single "order" of
-models--where "order" refers to a distinct number of independent variables in the estimation
-model.
-In the example above, order one is `#indepvars:1` and refers to the incremental contribution
-the independent variable makes by itself.
-Order two is `#indepvars:2` and refers to the average incremental contribution the independent
-variable makes beyond a single other independent variable.
-Finally, order three is `#indepvars:3` and refers to the incremental contribution the
-independent variable makes beyond the other two independent variables.
+Conditional dominance statistics are computed as the average incremental contributions to the overall model fit statistic an independent variable makes within a single "order" of models--where "order" refers to a distinct number of independent variables in the estimation model.
+In the example above, order one is `#indepvars:1` and refers to the incremental contribution the independent variable makes by itself.
+Order two is `#indepvars:2` and refers to the average incremental contribution the independent variable makes beyond a single other independent variable.
+Finally, order three is `#indepvars:3` and refers to the incremental contribution the independent variable makes beyond the other two independent variables.

-Each independent variable will have `p` different conditional dominance statistics.
+Each independent variable will have _p_ different conditional dominance statistics.

-Conditional dominance statistics, considered as a set, provide more information about
-each independent variable than general dominance statistics.
+Conditional dominance statistics, considered as a set, provide more information about each independent variable than general dominance statistics.
-Specifically, conditional dominance statistics show the effect of variable redundancy,
-collinearity, and suppression effects as the user can see how the inclusion of any independent
-variable is, on average, affected by the inclusion of other independent variables.
-In the above conditional dominance matrix, observe the difference between the patterns of
-results for _rep78_ and _headroom_.
-_rep78_ shows suppression-like effects in that it grows in predictive usefulness with
-more independent variables included in the model.
-By contrast, _headroom_ shows the opposite pattern shrinking in importance with more included
-independent variables.
+Specifically, conditional dominance statistics show the effect of variable redundancy, collinearity, and suppression effects as the user can see how the inclusion of any independent variable is, on average, affected by the inclusion of other independent variables.
+In the above conditional dominance matrix, observe the difference between the patterns of results for _rep78_ and _headroom_. _rep78_ shows suppression-like effects in that it grows in predictive usefulness with more independent variables included in the model.
+By contrast, _headroom_ shows the opposite pattern shrinking in importance with more included independent variables.

-As with general dominance statistics, conditional dominance statistics can be compared to
-determine which "conditionally dominance" others.
+As with general dominance statistics, conditional dominance statistics can be compared to determine which conditionally dominates others.
 Consider _mpg_.
-It has larger conditional dominance statistics than independent variable _rep78_
-across all three orders and thus "conditionally dominates" _rep78_.
-Conditional dominance is then determined for an independent variable over another
-when its conditional dominance statistics at each order are larger than another the other
-independent variable's statistics across all `p` orders.
-If, at any order, the conditional dominance statistics for two independent variables are equal
-or there is a change rank order no conditional dominance designation can be made between those
+It has larger conditional dominance statistics than independent variable _rep78_ across all three orders and thus conditionally dominates _rep78_.
+Conditional dominance is then determined for an independent variable over another when its conditional dominance statistics at each order are larger than another the other independent variable's statistics across all _p_ orders.
+If, at any order, the conditional dominance statistics for two independent variables are equal or there is a change rank order no conditional dominance designation can be made between those independent variables.
-independent variables.
-Because it involves comparing more statistics to one another, conditional domiance is a
-more stringent importance criterion than general dominance.
+Because it involves comparing more statistics to one another, conditional dominance is a more stringent importance criterion than general dominance.

-Conditional dominance imples general dominance as well, but the reverse is not true.
+Conditional dominance implies general dominance as well, but the reverse is not true.
 An independent variable can generally dominate another, but not conditionally dominate it.
 For instance, _rep78_ generally dominates, but does not conditionally dominate, _headroom_.

 ### Complete Dominance Designations
 ```